Dimeji Bankole: Early life, education and career

 A Yoruba man of aristocratic background, he was a businessman before being elected to the House of representative.

-A Muslim Egba, Bankole was born in Abeokuta in what is now known as Ogun State on 14 November 1969.
-His father, Alani Bankole, a businessman, former National Vice-Chairman and acting Chairman of the All Nigeria Peoples Party (ANPP) and holder of the chieftaincy titles of the Oluwo of Iporo Ake and the Seriki Jagunmolu of Egbaland, and his mother, who is one of his father's wives, Atinuke Bankole, who was herself the Ekerin Iyalode of Egbaland.
+A Muslim of Egba origin, Bankole was born in Abeokuta, in what is now known as Ogun State, on 14 November 1969.
+His father, Alani Bankole, a businessman, was a former National Vice-Chairman and acting Chairman of the All Nigeria Peoples Party (ANPP) and holder of the chieftaincy titles of the Oluwo of Iporo Ake and the Seriki Jagunmolu of Egbaland, and his mother, Atinuke Bankole, was herself the Ekerin Iyalode of Egbaland.

-Newspaper Thisday identifies Bankole's education as such: Baptist Boys' High School, Abeokuta starting 1979; Albany College, London, England, starting 1985; University of Reading, Reading, England, starting 1989; short course at University of Oxford's Officer Training College, Oxford, England, in 1991; and Harvard University, Cambridge, Massachusetts, US, in 2005.
+Bankole schooled at the Baptist Boys' High School, Abeokuta starting 1979; and then later proceeded to the Albany College, London, England, in 1985.
+In 1989, Bankole secured admission to study economics at the University of Reading, England.
+After graduating in 1991, he enrolled for a short course at University of Oxford's Officers' Training Corps, Oxford.
+He topped it off by reading Public Finance Management at the Harvard University, Cambridge, Massachusetts, US, in 2005.